jfharris67/Group-4-Final-Project/README.md

 ### Group 4 FINAL Presentation
 1. Link to PowerPoint presentation in main branch.
-File title is “Group 4 Final Project Presentation”
+2. File title is “Final Group 4 Presentation”

-#### PLEASE NOTE:  The PowerPoint file was too big to download and will have to be downloaded in order to view.
+#### PLEASE NOTE:  The PowerPoint file was too big to download so I saved it as a PDF.